 Braintree District Council ("the Council") comprises 49 Councillors who represent their 26 Wards.
-Each Ward may have a number of Councillors who represent it, although once elected Councillors will make decisions for the whole district; not just for the ward they were elected for.
+Each Ward may have a number of Councillors who represent it, although once elected Councillors will make decisions for the whole district.
 Election of Councillors is held every four years, with the most recent election held in May 2023, which resulted in the political make-up of the Council being: Conservative Party 26, Labour Party 9, Independents 7, Green 4, and the Halstead Residents Association 3.